oluwaseunadenuga/grc_project/README.md

 G. Continuous Monitoring and Analytics
 1. SIEM Solutions: Implement Security Information and Event Management (SIEM) systems to centralize and correlate logs.
 2. Behavioural Analytics: Leverage analytics to detect anomalies indicative of APT-style attacks.
-4. Conclusion and Recommendations
-APT34’s sophisticated tactics and nation-state backing make them a persistent and formidable threat.
-The client should:
-•	Implement the recommended defence strategies to strengthen their security posture.
-•	Regularly update and test their defences based on emerging threat intelligence.
-•	Foster a culture of security awareness among employees to reduce human error.
-By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threats.